Helping you to understand the correct discharge process and the key points to be aware of

 Rehabilitation is usually provided by the NHS and as such the package of rehabilitation will usually be organised and funded by the NHS, sometimes forming a joint package with Social Services.

-Sometimes the correct discharge process is not followed and a person or their family can find themselves being hurried to make a decision as soon as the hospital says that they are ready for discharge.
+Sometimes the correct discharge process is not followed and you or your family can find that you are being hurried to make a decision as soon as the hospital says that you are ready for discharge.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2021